OpenDataPolicingNC/Traffic-Stops/docs/data-import.rst

     time psql --set=data_dir="$PWD/nc/csv" -f import.sql traffic_stops

-The output should match the line count from above:
+This took ~25 minutes on my laptop.
+The output should match the line count from
+above:

 .. code-block:: bash